borntofrappe/game-development/Games/Game of Life/README.md

 - [`love.graphics.setMode`](https://love2d.org/wiki/love.window.setMode) with a value of `0` for the width or height

 - [`love.graphics.getDimensions`](https://love2d.org/wiki/love.graphics.getDimensions) to find the resulting width and the height

+- in order to position the grid at specific coordinates, in order to guarantee that the cells are square, all the while starting from a width and height which are not known, it is necessary to adjust the width or height depending on which value is greater

+## Step

+The function has the generation progress by 1.
+The logic is similar to that implemented in the game _Minesweeper_, whereby a loop is set up to consider the eight neighbors.

+Be careful: it is necessary to loop through the grid twice.
+One to establish the number of alive neighbors, one to implement the rules based on the number itself.
+Otherwise you end up modifying the grid as you count the neighbors.